SOURAV416/Python_Project-Weather_Info_Via_API/README.md

 Project requirements
-Python version 3.6 and above (although lower version should also work) Python requests module should be installed.
+Python version 3.6 and above (although lower version should also work).

+Python requests module should be installed.

 Free account on OpenWeatherMap and api access token.